-Modern thought begins with Kant.
-The appearance of the Critique of Pure Reason in 1781 marks the beginning of modern philosophy.
-Today his texts are read on all continents, and his influence is global.
+Modern philosophy begins with Kant, and yet he marks the end of the “Modern” epoch (1600–1800 AD/CE) in the history of philosophy.
+The appearance of the Critique of Pure Reason in 1781 marks the end of the modern period and the beginning of something entirely new.
+Today his texts are read on all continents, and his thought has had a profound impact on nearly all subsequent philosophical discussions.
 The 2004 bicentennial of his death, for instance, was reflected in conferences in Austria, Canada, China, France, Germany, Hungary, Japan, Iran, Italy, Mexico, New Zealand, Paraguay, Poland, Portugal, Russia, Senegal, Spain, Sweden, Taiwan, and Turkey.

-Just like Confucius and Aristotle, Kant has contributed to the shape of world civilization.
+Like other watershed figures, Kant has contributed to the shape of world civilization, and the conceptualization we have of the world today.
 His practical ideas, such as the Categorical Imperative and its implications (1785), informed the Universal Declaration of Human Rights (1948), the Political and Economic Covenants (1966), and the International Criminal Court (2002).
-His metaphysical ideas, particularly those of his pre-critical period (1747–1770), are stunning.
+His exploration of natural sciences and his metaphysical ideas, particularly those of his pre-critical period (1747–1770), are stunning.
 Kant gave the first account of the evolutionary reciprocity of spacetime and momentum-energy, and formulated the first general law of free field radiation (1747).
 He suggested the conceptual solution of the three body problem, which emerges in the interplay of Earth, Moon, and Sun (1754).
 He was the first to construct a detailed evolutionary cosmology (1755).
 His ideas on biospherical dynamics allowed him to predict the rhythms of the monsoon and the oscillation of coastal winds (1755–1757).
 He suggested that the building blocks of matter are energy bubbles (1756)—an idea that is useful today in superstring theory in the guise of Calabi-Yau manifolds.

 A number of recent findings have helped to shed more light on Kant’s philosophical development.

 First, in terms of science, it now appears that his metaphysics has withstood the test of time.
 While traditional scholars largely dismiss his holistic ontology prior to the Critique, innovations in the environmental and physical sciences have validated Kant’s claims as realistic insights in the workings of nature.
-His evolutionary theory of the universe is now seen as “the essence of modern models” in cosmology (Coles 2001, 240), and his natural philosophy is seen as the last milestone of western philosophy prior to its “comedown” to skepticism (Hawking 2003, 166).
-In light of climate change, it stands to reason that Kant’s grasp on biospherical dynamics and sustainable policies may well spur a philosophical return to Kant in the future.
+His evolutionary theory of the universe is now seen as “the essence of modern models” in cosmology (Coles 2001: 240), and his natural philosophy is seen as the last milestone of western philosophy prior to its “comedown” to skepticism (Hawking 2003, 166).
+In light of climate change, it stands to reason that Kant’s grasp on biospherical dynamics and sustainable policies may well spur a philosophical return to Kant in the near future.

-Second, in terms of religion, an important new finding is that Kant disliked Christianity—something that his early biographers, all of them Lutheran theologians, did not let on.
-Kant defended pantheism, naturalism, evolution, and holism when doing so was incompatible with an academic career.
-Because one's job was easily lost over such views, he was cautious.
-In the context of censorship writers tend to become circumspect.
-To avoid trouble, they may publish something anonymously; or they may make oblique remarks instead of direct statements; or they may have second thoughts and retract earlier “dares”.
-Kant did all three things, but for later readers of more secular ages, it was easy to miss such subtleties.
+In the 18th Century university system defending such views often led to dismissal and/or lack of promotion.
+Kant, himself, was always cautious when writing on such topics.
+In the context of censorship, writers tend to become circumspect.
+To avoid trouble, they may publish something anonymously; or they may make oblique remarks instead of direct statements; or they may have second thoughts and retract earlier statements.
+Kant did all three things.
+But, for later readers in increasingly secular ages, it is easy to miss Kant’s subtleties and implications.

 Recent studies indicate that Kant’s philosophical development was far more unified (Schönfeld 2000), and, in terms of its stages, involved deeper continuities (Edwards 2000) than previously recognized.
-From the start, Kant was pushing a unique agenda.
-His early claims not only line up with his late claims but also put oddities of the critical period in context, such as the Third Analogy of the Critique.
-The new picture of Kant’s development indicates that his intellectual trajectory was not as fractured and erratic as scholarship used to assume, and it also indicates that Kant was not a late bloomer?instead he struck gold from the start.
+From the start, Kant was pushing quite a unique agenda.
+Recent scholarship contends Kant’s earliest works are not only commensurate and continuous with his late claims, but also offer insight into some oddities of the critical period, such as the Third Analogy of the Critique.
+The new picture of Kant’s development indicates that his intellectual trajectory was not as fractured and erratic as scholarship used to assume, and it also indicates that Kant was not a late bloomer, but, rather, that he was innovative from the start.

 - 1. Childhood: “The Starry Sky Above Me and the Moral Law Within Me”